Our verdict

 Who should NOT buy this shoe from Nike

 The Nike Giannis Immortality 2 is not for bigger players who need a lot of support, stability, and impact protection.
-The Nike LeBron 19 and the other LeBron kicks are better picks for them.
+We believe that the Nike LeBron 20 and the other LeBron kicks are better picks for them.

-While this shoe's traction is good, it is still not on the same level as the Nike PG 6 or even the first Nike Giannis Immortality.
-Those players who are looking for top-tier traction should just directly go for these shoes.
+While this shoe's traction is good, it is still not on the same level as the Nike Ja 1.
+Those players who are looking for top-tier traction should just go directly for these shoes.

 Comfortable upper materials

-The upper is made largely of what an expert calls a "very open mesh", which ensures ventilation.
+The upper is made largely of a very open mesh, which ensures ventilation.

 Using a smoke-pumping machine, we assessed the shoe's breathability by the amount of smoke passing through it.
 The Giannis Immortality 2 gets a solid 3 out of 5 (where 5 is the most breathable).
 This is airier than the majority of basketball shoes.